Ezekiel Elliott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- Against the Chiefs, Elliott has racked up 93 rushing yards in his lone career matchup, 26.5 more yards than his over/under in Sunday's game.
+- In his one career matchup against them, Elliott finished with 93 rushing yards against the Chiefs, 26.5 more than his over/under in Sunday's game.

 - Elliott ran for a touchdown in that contest against the Chiefs.